 It’s said that the word was used many years ago in the region when many otters were playing in nearby rivers.
-The otters would lay out the fishes they’d caught on the shore as if to show them off — somewhat as one would do during a festival.

-The theme underlying Dassai sake is “Making sake is making dreams: opening a new era of sake”.
+It’s no wonder that Asahi Shuzo likes to say: “Making sake is making dreams: opening a new era of sake”.
 Their sake is clean, soft and very subtle.
 Balanced aromas and a mild sweetness ignite the senses making Dassai enjoyable on its own or with a fine meal.

 Are there different types of sake?